fernandoPalluzzi/SEMgraph/README.md

 ## Coming soon

-Next versions of SEMgraph will include new functionalities for *de novo* (data-driven) causal model learning and new inference methods.
+Next versions of SEMgraph will include new updated databases, new functionalities for *de novo* (data-driven) causal model learning, and new inference methods.

 ## References